'Folksong Festival' radio host Oscar Brand dies at 96

 A native of Winnipeg, Manitoba, in Canada, Brand moved to the United States with his parents as a child.
 He became part of the American folk music revival in the 1940s, collaborating with Guthrie, Lead Belly, Josh White, Burl Ives and Pete Seeger.
 Brand’s radio guests included Dylan, Harry Belafonte, Odetta, Ramblin’ Jack Elliott, Judy Collins and Joni Mitchell.

 During the anti-communist fervor of the 1940s and ’50s, Brand continued to invite politically active artists, including those who were blacklisted.
-Brand was not a communist party member but felt compelled to support free speech, according to a biography provided by his manager.
+Brand was not a Communist Party member, but he felt compelled to support free speech, according to a biography provided by his manager.

 Brand’s work for the theater included scoring the Kennedy Center’s Bicentennial musical “Sing American Sing,” writing and scoring ballets for Agnes DeMille and writing the Broadway musicals “A Joyful Noise” and “The Education of Hyman Kaplan.”

 For TV, he created and hosted Canada’s 1960s music series “Let’s Sing Out,” which featured then-fledgling artists including Gordon Lightfoot, Leonard Cohen and Harry Chapin.
-His U.S. TV shows included a 2001 PBS tribute to Guthrie, “Woody & Me,” which he wrote, directed and hosted.
+His U.S. TV shows included a 2001 PBS tribute to Guthrie, “Woody & Me.”

 Brand also made award-winning documentary films and recorded a variety of albums, including “Presidential Campaign Songs 1776-1976: Sung by Oscar Brand” and “Bawdy Songs and Backroom Ballads.”
 He wrote pop songs for Doris Day, Ella Fitzgerald and others.